USEPA/WNTR/documentation/developers.rst

 Contributing
 ---------------------
-Software developers, within the core development team or external collaborators, are expected to follow standard practices to document and test new code.
+Software developers, within the core development team and external collaborators, are expected to follow standard practices to document and test new code.
 Software developers interested in contributing to the project are encouraged to create a `Fork` of the project and submit a `Pull Request` using GitHub.